kinshuk4/daily-coding-problem-solutions/problem651_700/README.md

 Given an array of positive integers, divide the array into two subsets such that the difference between the sum of the subsets is as small as possible.

 For example, given `[5, 10, 15, 20, 25]`, return the sets `{10, 25}` and `{5, 15, 20}`, which has a difference of 5, which is the smallest possible difference.

+## Daily Coding Problem: Problem #667 [Medium]

+This problem was asked by Facebook.

+In chess, the Elo rating system is used to calculate player strengths based on game results.

+A simplified description of the Elo system is as follows.
+Every player begins at the same score.
+For each subsequent game, the loser transfers some points to the winner, where the amount of points transferred depends on how unlikely the win is.
+For example, a 1200-ranked player should gain much more points for beating a 2000-ranked player than for beating a 1300-ranked player.

+Implement this system.